pinlong-cai/peter-cai.github.io/_teaching/2014-spring-teaching-1.md

 location: "Beijing, China"
 ---

-**Student Member** participating in the subproject "*Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) Information Interaction and Cooperative Control Technologies*"

-Collaborated with the connected vehicles group of the CVIS&SC Lab to develop DSRC-based broadcasting functional modules for reliable and effective support of V2V and V2I communications as well as to carry out simulation-based and field-based tests on a prototype of vehicular communication terminal.
+**Student Member** participating in the subproject "*Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) Information Interaction and Cooperative Control Technologies*", collaborated with the connected vehicles group of the CVIS&SC Lab to develop DSRC-based broadcasting functional modules for reliable and effective support of V2V and V2I communications as well as to carry out simulation-based and field-based tests on a prototype of vehicular communication terminal.

 Heading 1
 ======